technisculpt/auto-mark-processing-in-python-in-edX/README.md

 ## edX problem template:

-Note: automarking algorithm is in the javascript file and returns "correct" to edX, alternatively you can return code to edX and implement automarking in python within the check_function(e,ans):
+Note: automarking algorithm is in the javascript file and returns "correct" to edX, alternatively you can return student code to edX and implement automarking in python within the check_function(e,ans):

 ```
 <problem>